MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/azure-integration.md

 # Azure integration with Office 365

-*This article applies to both Office 365 Enterprise and Microsoft 365 Enterprise*
+*This article applies to both Office 365 Enterprise and Microsoft 365 Enterprise.*

 Office 365 uses Azure Active Directory (Azure AD) to manage user identities behind the scenes.
 Your Office 365 subscription includes a free subscription to Azure AD so that you can integrate Office 365 with Azure AD if you want to sync passwords or set up single sign-on with your on-premises environment.
 You can also buy advanced features to better manage your accounts.